-Delve into the rich history and culture of Italy.
-Italy is a leader in global innovation in several industries, including art, fashion and food.
-Knowledge of Italian is critical to understanding developments in these fields and is the fourth most studied language in the world.
+Delve into the rich history and culture of Italy, a leader in global innovation in several industries, including art, fashion and food.
+Your knowledge of Italian, the fourth most studied language in the world, is critical to understanding developments in these fields.

 Students pursuing a minor in Italian gain an understanding of the language, literature and cultures of Italian-speaking peoples and regions.

-Students are encouraged to participate in a study abroad program to enhance their education and overall minor experience and should go to https://silc.asu.edu/student-life/study-abroad/faculty-directed-summer-program-pages for more information.
+Students are encouraged to participate in a study abroad program to enhance their education and overall minor experience.

 At a Glance: program details

 - Location: Tempe campus

 Students who wish to add a minor in Italian to the bachelor's degree program they are pursuing may do so by contacting the School of International Letters and Cultures advising office.